 that the priest intends for the police on his trail.

 "Back away," he snarls, "do stay seated, Father.

 I've no longer a need for the company

-I've given you the story of a life
+I've arrived and given you the story of a life;

 his curiosity won't let him be denied

-And so set to flee, the door ajar,
+So, set to the flee, and the door already ajar,